 Disconnect all power sources before performing any service work on the system.
-This includes the 120-volt AC power to the converter, the battery and the connection between the camper and the truck.
+This includes the 120volt AC power to the converter, the battery and the connection between the trailer and the tow vehicle.

 The slide-out room system requires a minimum battery voltage of 12-volts.
 Be sure the battery is fully charged for best performance.